EtheaDev/SVGIconImageList/README.md

 - Changed LibSuffix for Packages (eg. from D10_3 to 260)

 26 Nov 2024: version 4.3.0 (VCL+FMX)
-- Updated to Image32 4.6 Released 26 Nov 2024 to fix issue drawing text inside SVG
+- Updated to Image32 4.6 Released on 26 Nov 2024 to fix issue drawing text inside SVG
 - NameSpace added to all uses
 - Added SVGIconImageListRestClient package
 - New Option in Component Editor to select Icons from WEB (VCL and FMX)
 - Demos updated

 17 Oct 2024: version 4.2.1 (VCL+FMX)
-- Updated to Image32 4.6 Released 16 Oct 2024 to fix some drawing issue
+- Updated to Image32 4.6 Released on 16 Oct 2024 to fix some drawing issue

 12 Oct 2024: versione 4.2.0 (VCL+FMX)
-- Updated to Image32 4.6 Released 12 Oct 2024 to fix some drawing issue
+- Updated to Image32 4.6 Released on 12 Oct 2024 to fix some drawing issue
 - Added components info into About and Splash Screen

 14 Sep 2024: version 4.1.9 (VCL+FMX)